huandu/go-sqlbuilder/README.md

 - [Build](https://pkg.go.dev/github.com/huandu/go-sqlbuilder#Build): Advanced freestyle builder using special syntax defined in [Args#Compile](https://pkg.go.dev/github.com/huandu/go-sqlbuilder#Args.Compile).
 - [BuildNamed](https://pkg.go.dev/github.com/huandu/go-sqlbuilder#BuildNamed): Advanced freestyle builder using `${key}` to refer the value of a map by key.

-There is a method `SQL(sql string)` implemented by all statement builders like `SelectBuilder`.
-We can use this method to insert any arbitrary SQL fragment when building a SQL.
+There is a special method `SQL(sql string)` implemented by all statement builders.
+We can use this method to insert any arbitrary SQL fragment into a builder when building a SQL.
 It's quite useful to build SQL containing non-standard syntax supported by a OLTP or OLAP system.

 ```go
 // Build a SQL to create a HIVE table.